 Viewpoint 2: NO.

-The ACT/SAT are not truly test optional because by not sending in test scores, students may limit their access to some scholarship and professional programs.
-The application process itself is different, and students have to submit additional information to bolster their application to fill in for their missing test scores.
+The ACT/SAT are not truly test optional because students may limit their access to some scholarship and professional programs by not sending in test scores.
+The application process is different, and students must submit additional information to bolster their application to fill in for their missing test scores.

 Although the ACT/SAT have been widely criticized, they have played—and continue to play– an important role in the college admission process.

 Benefits of taking the ACT or SAT versus taking the test-optional to get into college